lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Header compression is needed to efficiently bring Internet connectivity to the node within an LPWAN network.
 Some LPWAN networks properties can be exploited to get an efficient header compression:

-* The topology is star-oriented which means that all packets follow the same path.
-For the necessity of this draft, the architecture is simple and is described as Devices (Dev) exchanging information with LPWAN Application Servers (App) through Network Gateways (NGW).
+* The network topology is star-oriented, which means that all packets follow the same path.
+For the needs of this document, the architecture can simply be described as Devices (Dev) exchanging information with LPWAN Application Servers (App) through Network Gateways (NGW).

-* The traffic flows can be known in advance since devices embed built-in applications.
-New applications cannot be easily installed in LPWAN devices, as they would in computers or smartphones.
+* Because devices embed built-in applications, the traffic flows to be compressed are known in advance.
+Indeed, new applications cannot be easily installed in LPWAN devices, as they would in computers or smartphones.

 The Static Context Header Compression (SCHC) is defined for this environment.
-SCHC uses a context, where header information is kept in the header format order.
+SCHC uses a context, in which information about header fieds is stored.
 This context is static: the values of the header fields do not change over time.
 This avoids complex resynchronization mechanisms, that would be incompatible with LPWAN characteristics.
 In most cases, a small context identifier is enough to represent the full IPv6/UDP headers.
 The SCHC header compression mechanism is independent of the specific LPWAN technology over which it is used.

 LPWAN technologies impose some strict limitations on traffic.
 For instance, devices are sleeping most of the time and MAY receive data during short periods of time after transmission to preserve battery.
-LPWAN technologies are also characterized, among others, by a very reduced data unit and/or payload size {{I-D.ietf-lpwan-overview}}.
+LPWAN technologies are also characterized, among others, by a very reduced data unit and/or payload size (see {{I-D.ietf-lpwan-overview}}).
 However, some of these technologies do not provide fragmentation functionality, therefore the only option for them to support the IPv6 MTU requirement of 1280 bytes {{RFC2460}} is to use a fragmentation protocol at the adaptation layer, below IPv6.
 In response to this need, this document also defines a fragmentation/reassembly mechanism, which supports the IPv6 MTU requirement over LPWAN technologies.
-Such functionality has been designed under the assumption that data unit out-of-sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
+Such functionality has been designed under the assumption that there is no out-of-sequence delivery of data units between the entity performing fragmentation and the entity performing reassembly.

-Note that this document defines generic functionality and purposefully offers flexibility with regard to parameter settings and mechanism choices, that are expected to be made in other, technology-specific documents.
+Note that this document defines generic functionality and purposefully offers flexibility with regard to parameter settings and mechanism choices.
+Such settings and choices are expected to be made in other, technology-specific documents.

 # LPWAN Architecture {#LPWAN-Archi}